Aellawah/Used-Cars-Market-Price-Estimator/README.md

 # Outliers Handling:
-- Removed main outliers from Kilometers and Car prices and rare car models I have created a function that groups cars that are similar in Model,Submodel name,Model year,Motor capacity and checks for any price outliers among them and if an outlier exist it will replace it with the median of these cars, as slong as the car didn't have an accident or any similar event.
+- Removed main outliers from Kilometers and Car prices and rare car models
+- Created a function that groups cars that are similar in Model,Submodel name,Model year,Motor capacity and checks for any price outliers among them and if an outlier exist it will replace it with the median of these cars, as slong as the car didn't have an accident or any similar event.

 # EDA analysis:
 I have conducted